daytonn/ninjs/README.md

 ninjs is a new way of building JavaScript applications that allows you to write modular, testable, and reusable JavaScript. ninjs is not really a framework.
 It provides three essential JavaScript development tools in one coherent package.

-1. ninjs uses the "Sprockets":http://getsprockets.org JavaScript compiler to package and include scripts.
+1. ninjs uses the "Sprockets" (http://getsprockets.org) JavaScript compiler to package and include scripts.
 This provides a way to manage all 3rd party and custom libraries and require them directly into your scripts.
-2. ninjs includes a small JavaScript framework, based on the "module pattern":http://javascript.crockford.com/private.html and "JavaScript: The Good Parts":http://www.amazon.com/gp/product/B0026OR2ZY/ref=s9_bbs_gw_d6_ir01?pf_rd_m=ATVPDKIKX0DER&pf_rd_s=center-2&pf_rd_r=0HQ3A0RDW9269GPJRGW8&pf_rd_t=101&pf_rd_p=470938631&pf_rd_i=507846, which provides a solid foundation for any JavaScript application.
+2. ninjs includes a small JavaScript framework, based on the module pattern (http://javascript.crockford.com/private.html) and "JavaScript: The Good Parts" (http://www.amazon.com/gp/product/B0026OR2ZY/ref=s9_bbs_gw_d6_ir01?pf_rd_m=ATVPDKIKX0DER&pf_rd_s=center-2&pf_rd_r=0HQ3A0RDW9269GPJRGW8&pf_rd_t=101&pf_rd_p=470938631&pf_rd_i=507846), which provides a solid foundation for any JavaScript application.
 3. The "ninjs" command line application eases the pain of repetitive tasks like compiling, scaffolding, and updating your application.

-ninjs is written in "Ruby":http://ruby-lang.org and packaged as a "Ruby gem":http://rubygems.org.
+ninjs is written in Ruby (http://ruby-lang.org) and packaged as a Ruby gem (http://rubygems.org).
 However, it is not specific to Ruby or Rails development.
 While it certainly is usable in Rails or Ruby based projects, it is not designed for any one particular language or framework.

 Installation
 ------------